 WordPress 6.7+ FSE PHP 8.2 theme.json Cormorant Garamond + Plus Jakarta Sans (self-hosted)

-Schema.org JSON-LD Native search click-to-embed YouTube facade
+Schema.org JSON-LD Native WordPress search YouTube loaded on request

 The result